 If using in a shower or tub, be careful since the oil might make the surface slippery.

-Do you like recipes like this Pineapple Sage Sugar Scrub?
+Did you enjoy this Pineapple Sage Sugar Scrub recipe?
 If so, let’s keep in touch!
 Subscribe to my newsletter HERE to get my latest herbal projects, recipes & soap making ideas sent straight to your inbox once (sometimes twice) each month.
 No spam ever, unsubscribe at any time.